 Calendly offers clever features that simplify scheduling for everyone involved.
 Take meeting locations, for instance.
 Instead of hosts making all the decisions (which often leads to back-and-forth messages), Calendly lets you provide options to your attendees.
 This is perfect when working with enterprise clients who might only use Microsoft Teams, for example, or when connecting with someone who needs a phone call because they'll be driving during your meeting time.

-Calendly's new Contacts feature lets you quickly browse through everyone who's booked a meeting with you.
-You can see your meeting history, review past notes, book follow-up meetings, and mark certain contacts as "favorites" for easy access.
-While it's not exactly a CRM replacement, Contacts adds helpful built-in context as you schedule meetings.
+Calendly's Contacts feature lets you quickly browse through everyone who's booked a meeting with you.
+You can see your meeting history, review past notes, book follow-up meetings, and set reminders so Calendly nudges you when it's time to reach out again.

 Teams get more from Calendly, but TidyCal costs far less

-TidyCal was explicitly designed for one-person teams, but after years of user requests, they finally added team features in early 2025.
+TidyCal was explicitly designed for one-person teams, but after years of user requests, they finally added team features.
 With the Agency plan—which costs just $79 for lifetime access—you get access to team-based booking pages, collective meetings (i.e., multiple hosts), and round robin meetings.

 Unlike Calendly's monthly user-based pricing, TidyCal lets you invite unlimited team members.
 However, there's a catch: each user requires a separate $79 one-time fee, a detail that's strangely missing from their pricing page.
 Either way, it's still a great deal.